Friday 3 September 2021

-The 2021 NSW Premier’s History Awards, offering $75,000 in prize money, were announced online tonight by the State Library as part of the official launch of NSW History Week.
+The 2021 NSW Premier’s History Awards, offering $75,000 in prize money, were announced online TONIGHT [3 September 2021] by the State Library of NSW as part of the official launch of NSW History Week.

 NSW Premier, The Hon.
 Gladys Berejiklian MP, said: “Historical literature is an incredibly important part of shaping our state.
 There are many stories to tell which give a further insight into our rich past.”

 Australian History Prize ($15,000)

 People of the River: Lost Worlds of Early Australia by Grace Karskens (Allen & Unwin)